What is Dihydromyricetin?

-Dihydromyricetin or ampelopsin is a flavonoid type bioactive compound that typically is isolated from the Chinese medical plant Ampelopsis grossedentata.
+Dihydromyricetin (DHM) or ampelopsin is a flavonoid type bioactive compound that typically is isolated from the Chinese medical plant Ampelopsis grossedentata.
 It can also be found in other medicinal plants and in various plant-based foods like grapes.
 It has become very popular due to its wide variety of biological activities like:

 Antioxidative potential of Dihydromyricetin